Point-DAE: Denoising Autoencoders for Self-supervised Point Cloud Learning: Experiments

 \textbf{Robustness Testing.} We study the model robustness to sample corruptions on the ModelNet-C test set \cite{ren2022benchmarking}, which is constructed by applying seven atomic corruptions to the vanilla ModelNet40 test set.
-Among the seven studied corruptions, corruptions similar to Scale, Rotate, and Drop-L have been utilized in the pre-training stage of Point-MA2E, while the other four corruptions of Jitter, Drop-G, Add-G, and Add-L have not been exposed.
+Among the seven studied corruptions, corruptions similar to Scale, Rotate, and Drop-L have been utilized in the pre-training stage of Point-DAE, while the other four corruptions of Jitter, Drop-G, Add-G, and Add-L have not been exposed.
 In the fine-tuning stage, we strictly follow the evaluation protocol of \cite{ren2022benchmarking} and only use conventional augmentations of scaling and translation.
 Besides the overall accuracy (OA) on the clean test set, we report the mean Corruption Error (mCE) for the robustness evaluation.
-As illustrated in Tab. \ref{Tab:robustness}, Point-MA2E outperforms the vanilla DGCNN on the clean test set and achieves improved robustness to all the seven investigated corruptions.
+As illustrated in Tab. \ref{Tab:robustness}, Point-DAE outperforms the vanilla DGCNN on the clean test set and achieves improved robustness to all the seven investigated corruptions.
 Especially the results on Jitter, Drop-G, Add-G, and Add-L corruptions validate its improved generalization capability to unseen corruptions.

+\textbf{Robustness to SO(3) Rotation.} Although the model robustness to rotations has been preliminarily investigated with the ModelNet-C test set, it is restricted to small angle ranges \cite{ren2022benchmarking}.
+In this analysis, we investigate the Point-DAE in the more challenging setting of arbitrary SO(3) rotations \cite{poulenard2019effective,rao2019spherical,kim2020rotation}.
+Specifically, we adopt two experiment settings with the DGCNN backbone following the common practice \cite{poulenard2019effective,rao2019spherical,kim2020rotation}.
+We randomly rotate the training and test data around the $z$-axis in the `$z/z$' setting.
+In the `SO(3)/SO(3)' setting, training and test data are randomly rotated around the $xyz$-axes.
+As illustrated in Tab. \ref{Tab:so3_testing}, Point-DAE improves over the DGCNN baseline on both settings, validating the improved rotation robustness to arbitrary SO(3) rotations.

-\textbf{Part Segmentation} We also validate Point-MA2E on the part segmentation task with the ShapeNetPart dataset, which includes $16,881$ samples shared by $16$ classes.
+\textbf{Part Segmentation} We also validate Point-DAE on the part segmentation task with the ShapeNetPart dataset, which includes $16,881$ samples shared by $16$ classes.
 As illustrated in Tab. \ref{Tab:partseg}, our method outperforms previous methods by $+0.7\%$, $+0.5\%$, $+0.3\%$ with backbones of PointNet, DGCNN, and standard Transformer, respectively.